Maine Packing List

 2. Comfortable Shoes.

 Comfortable shoes are a must for traveling anywhere, but especially in Maine.
 If you’re visiting Acadia National Park or doing any camping, bring your hiking boots.
-We packed ‘shower’ flip flops and boat shoes for our sailing trip, which really came in handy for the ‘heads’.
+We packed ‘shower’ flip flops and boat shoes for our sailing trip, which really came in handy for the ‘heads’, or bathrooms.

 3. Insect Repellent